Rabbi Yannai: Biography

-A genealogical chart found at Jerusalem traced his descent from Eli the priest.
+Genesis Rabbah says he is descended from Eli the priest.
 He was very wealthy; he is said to have planted four hundred vineyards (though they may have been small vineyards) and to have given an orchard to the public.
 His first residence was at Sepphoris, where he seems to have held a public office, since at the death of R. Judah ha-Nasi he gave an order that even priests might attend Judah's funeral.
 Halevy, however, has concluded that Yannai always lived at 'Akbara, or 'Akbari, where he established a school (see below).

 He was a student of R. Judah haNasi, in whose name he transmitted several halakhic sayings.
 The best known of his senior fellow students was Hiyya the Great, who, as an assistant teacher in Rabbi's school, sometimes acted as Yannai's tutor.
 But several discussions between Hiyya and Yannai show the real relationship.
 Their friendship was afterward cemented by the marriage of Yannai's daughter to Hiyya's son Judah.
 Yannai transmitted also some halakhot in the name of the council ("haburah") of the last tannaim.
 He established an important school at 'Akbara, often mentioned in both Talmuds and in the Midrash as the "debei R. Yannai" or the "beit R. Yannai," and which continued after his death.
 His school differed from others in that the pupils were treated as belonging to the master's family; they worked on Yannai's estate, took their share of the revenue, and lived under his roof.
 His chief pupil, of whom he thought highly, was Rabbi Yochanan, who transmitted most of his halakhot.
 Others of his many pupils were Simeon ben Lakish, Rabbi Aibu and R. Hoshaiah Rabbah.